abiyfantaye/DFSR/README.md

 ## Installing DFSR
 ### Requirements
-Before compiling the source code of the DFSR method, you need to have the following packages already installed.
+Before compiling the source code, you need to have the following packages already installed.
 - OpenFOAM preferably v8
 - Intel's oneAPI MKL package or **LAPACK** library
 - Fastest Fourier Transform in the West(**FFTW**) package

 ### Build from source

+1. Clone the code from to your computer prefereably to `$FOAM_UTILITIES/preProcessing` directory.
+`git clone asdljsdfk `